olivernybo/fipy/README.md

 Type: `boolean`

 ## copyFiles
 Copies files from one directory to another.
+Parameters: optional rename function.
+The rename function is called for each file that is copied.
+It has the following parameters:
+\- `file`: The filename that is being copied.
+Type: `string`
+It must return a string with the new filename.

 ## on
 Adds an event listener to the file copy process.